vaibhavsagar/git-yourself-out-of-trouble/presentation.md

 - **git show** - Shows one or more objects (blobs, trees, tags, and commits)
 - **git commit --amend** - Replace the tip of the current branch by creating a new commit
 - **git rebase** - Forward-port local commits to the updated upstream head (what?)
+- **git cherry-pick** - Apply the changes introduced by some existing commits

 # Git Reflog